How to Shoot Great Photos at the Buskers on the Boardwalk

 22BUSKCOLOSSALCOUPLE

-The Buskers on the Bay/Boardwalk in Saint John is coming up, thought I’d give some quick tips on getting some great photographs!
+After a 5 year hiatus due to Covid-19 and construction along the boardwalk/waterfront, The Buskers on the Bay/Boardwalk in Saint John is returning August 9-11, and I thought I’d give some quick tips on getting some great photographs!

-First off, take a look at the schedule and the performers
+First, take a look at their Facebook page for the schedule and information on the performers.

 LENSES